Why Mago 1.0.0 Won't Ship With an LSP

 How You Can Help

-If you want to see Mago's LSP become a reality faster, there are two ways you can help:
+If you want to see Mago's LSP become a reality faster, you can support ongoing development through GitHub Sponsors: @azjezz

-Our Commitment to the Community
+My Commitment to the Community

 Mago 1.0.0 will be an excellent release, providing production-ready tools that improve PHP development today.
 The LSP will come in 2.0.0, and it will be worth the wait.